 SAQA has a very robust regional exhibition program which expands the variety of exhibition opportunities available for our members.
 Each region is responsible for handling the details of their regional exhibition, from developing the theme, issuing the call for entry through planning the traveling schedule.

 Even though regional exhibitions are separate from the Global Exhibition program, it is important to follow the guidelines outlined below.
+This applies to juried exhibitions as well as non-juried showcases and regional trunk shows - all types will require approval.
 This ensures that each region has a well-thought-out plan for the exhibition and a consistent level of professionalism is maintained from initial planning to final completion.

 Not a Regional Rep?
 If you are interested in coordinating a regional exhibition in your region, please make sure you contact your Regional Rep first.